Next Start

 • Smooth running: Whether it be starting, accelerating or cruising, a properly performing spark plug keeps things running just right.

-Train to Work on Internal Combustion Engines
+Train To Work on Internal Combustion Engines

 In the Automotive Technology program offered at Universal Technical Institute (UTI), you can learn about the different components important to the combustion process, including spark plugs.